 144 Recent studies have provided highly relevant criticism for both approaches.
-It was highlighted that benchmark 145 datasets lack a clear definition of what is being measured and suffer from several conceptual and operational pitfalls, 146 such as inconsistencies in the anti-stereotype being a negation, contrastive factual, or an irrelevant statement, and names 147 being employed in place of the group name in sentence pairs, respectively [11].
-Prior work has shown that measuring bias 148 149 through text completion with prompts is prone to yielding contradictory results under different experimental settings 150 [2].
-Another study investigates how gender bias is measured using various extrinsic metrics and also demonstrates how 151 a dataset such as Winobias [87] can be coupled with different metrics [65].
-Finally, they examine how the selection of 152 the dataset and its makeup, along with the choice of the metric, impact the measurement of bias, revealing notable 153 154 differences within each aspect.
-These findings have spurred increasing interest in discovering innovative and more 155 effective methods to assess bias without encountering the limitations currently observed; for example, one approach 156 Manuscript submitted to ACM proposes to quantify stereotype biases by measuring the probability of demography based on the stereotype, such as measuring the probability of pronouns given the profession of the person is nurse, as opposed to what the Steroset dataset does [59], which measures the probability associated with only one word representing a demographic such as "he", "she", and "they", to reduce the effect of the noise [55].
-Two new measures for gender biases were proposed to facilitate a more refined understanding of gender bias, by identifying both the unequal preference for male or female pronouns and the reinforcement of gender stereotypes in different professions [24].
+[11] highlighted that benchmark datasets 145 lack a clear definition of what is being measured and suffer from several conceptual and operational pitfalls such as 146 inconsistencies in the anti-stereotype being a negation, contrastive factual, or an irrelevant statement, and names 147 being employed in place of the group name in sentence pairs respectively.
+[2] highlight how the measurement of bias 148 149 through text completion using prompts is prone to yielding contradictory results under different experiment settings.
+150 [65] investigate how gender bias is measured using various extrinsic metrics and also demonstrate how a dataset such 151 as Winobias [87] can be coupled with different metrics.
+Finally, they examine how the selection of the dataset and its 152 makeup, along with the choice of the metric, impact the measurement of bias, revealing notable differences within 153 154 each aspect.
+These findings have spurred increasing interest in discovering innovative and more effective methods to 155 assess bias without encountering the limitations currently observed; for example, [55] proposed to quantify stereotype 156 Manuscript submitted to ACM biases by measuring the probability of demography based on the stereotype, such as measuring the probability of pronouns given the profession of the person is nurse, as opposed to what the Steroset dataset does [59], and measure the probability associated with only one word representing a demographic such as "he", "she" and "they", with respect to above example to reduce the effect of the noise.
+[24] propose two new measures for gender biases to facilitate a more refined understanding of gender bias, by identifying both the unequal preference for male or female pronouns and the reinforcement of gender stereotypes in different professions.

 In sum, quantitative measures have been well studied and do provide some insights into biases present in LLMs.
-However, there are limitations to purely quantitative approaches, some of which may be addressed by qualitative methods, as discussed next.
+However, there are limitations to purely qualitative approaches, some of which may be addressed by qualitative methods, as discussed next.

-3 Qualitative Approaches for In-depth Examination of Text
+170 3 Qualitative Approaches for In-depth Examination of Text